AeneasVerif/aeneas/README.md

   issue.
 We intend to quickly address the issue for types (i.e., allow `Option<&mut T>`), and later address it for functions (i.e., allow `f<&mut T>` - we consider this to be less urgent).
-- **no nested borrows in function signatures**.
-See the paper for a detailed discussion.
-We might allow nested borrows while forbiding what we call "borrow overwrites" (see the paper) as a first step towards supporting this feature.
+- **no nested borrows in function signatures**: ongoing work.
 - **no interior mutability**: long-term effort.
-Interior mutability introduces true aliasing: we will probably have to combine our pure lambda calculus with separation logic to address this.
+Interior mutability introduces true aliasing: we will probably have to use a low-level memory model to address this issue.
   Note that interior mutability is mostly anecdotal in sequential execution, but necessary for concurrent execution (it is exploited by the synchronisation primitives).